sarisabban/SinfNet/README.md

 The FILENAME in YOLOv2.py can be either a .jpg image or a .mp4 video.
 The FILENAME in YOLOv3.py can be either a .jpg image, .mp4 video or a webcam.

+**You can add to an existing dataset**.
+Since manual annotations is time cinsuming, using the weights from a previous training you can perform a detection on a new set of images then add these images and annotations to the same database to re-train the neural network and increase its accuracy.
+Use the following command to perform mutiple image detection is a collection of images and get back image annotations:

+`python3 YOLOv2.py -b WEIGHTS.h5 IMAGE_DIRECTORY`

+Make sure you repeat steps 12 and 13 to check and translate the new annotations.
+Annotations may have some mistakes therefore checking the annotations is very important.
+This is currently only available for YOLOv2 because it is easier to implement on normal computers.
+Make sure you understand that weight files from YOLOv3 cannot be used in YOLOv2, and vice versa (because the network architectures are different).

 ### Jupyter notebooks
 A Jupyter notebook is provided only for YOLOv2 to be able to quickly implemnet this scripts on a cloud GPU (the YOLOv3 script is too big for free cloud GPUs and requires a dedicated large system).